tomshackell/wind-power/README.md

 - You can trade off somewhat between these three options: but any of them is going to be expensive.
 - The cheapest option (by far) is to have backup capacity available on standby: this is what Germany has done in practice.
 With current available technology this backup must either by hydropower, which is limited in scale, or more commonly it is met by fossil fuels (as Germany is doing).
 - This analysis has just summed the power across the countries and assumed perfect interconnection is available for free at any capacity that's required: in reality it's not and adding that interconnection would add significantly to the expense.
-- As previously stated: VRE can be cheap as a modest part of a flexible grid, but trying to get it to produce reliable electricity is extremely hard and the current LCOE figures would need to be multiplied by several fold to start getting anywhere near this.
+- VRE can be cheap as a modest part of a flexible grid, but trying to get it to produce reliable electricity is extremely hard.
+Current LCOE figures cannot be taken as a reasonable guide to what would be required to produce reliable electricity using intermittent sources.